SokolovVadim/KernelLinearClassification/README.md

 ### Perceptron

-To improve the performance of the Perceptron by using polynomial feature expansion of degree 2, you can transform the input features into a higher-dimensional space by adding polynomial combinations of the features.
+To improve the performance of the Perceptron by using polynomial feature expansion of degree 2, we can transform the input features into a higher-dimensional space by adding polynomial combinations of the features.
 This transformation allows the Perceptron to learn more complex decision boundaries, potentially improving performance, especially for non-linearly separable data.

 Steps to Apply Polynomial Expansion to Perceptron: